cloudmesh-community/book/chapters/prg/python/python-docopts.md

 # DocOpts {#s-python-docopts}

-When we want to design commandline arguments for python programs we have many options.
-However, as our approach is to create documentation first, docopts provides also a good apprach for Python.
+When we want to design command line arguments for python programs we have many options.
+However, as our approach is to create documentation first, docopts provides also a good approach for Python.
 The code for it is located at

 * <https://github.com/docopt/docopt>